RasoulZamani/Django_WebStore/readme.md

 ## Main Options
-registering users based on phone and verification sms code,login and logout. see all products, price and descriptions adding product and category
+registering users based on phone and verification sms code,login and logout. see allcategories, products, price and descriptions. by clicking on details you can see more details of each product. adding product and category